vosaul/status.im/content/status.md

 }],
 ```

-> The placeholder parameter above only applies if your users haven’t put any input into the command, not even the name of the command.
+> The placeholder parameter above only applies if your users haven’t input anything into the command, not even the name.
 You can use it to include helpful guidance where necessary, i.e. "Type your password".
 Alternatively, you can also include suggestions for your users’ input.
 This should return a component to be rendered.
 For instance, if you are using the Console DApp and you select the /faucet command, you’ll see two suggestions to choose from.

 > Example validator function (this specific example will raise an error if your user doesn’t input a string.
 Notice that you should return your message inside one of the status.components):